Lines in the plane with the $L_1$ metric: For each isolated point, there is a pair of arrows nearby

 If $(r,s)$ is positioned according to (d) of Lemma~\ref{placement}, then a completely analogous proof finds an $r'$ such that $\{r,r'\}$ is an increasing pair and there is an arrow $(r',s)$.
 This time, $s$ is below $a$ and $r'$ is in the third quadrant of $a$. \end{proof}

-According to this lemma, if the Assumptions hold and $d_1=d_2$, then either there is a point $r$ directly above $a$ (with no point between them) and $s$ directly to the right of $a$ (again, no point between them) and there are two blue arrows into $s$, one of them from $r$.
-Or there is $r$ directly to the left of $a$ and $s$ directly below $a$ and again, two blue arrows into $s$, one of them from $r$.
+According to this lemma, if the Assumptions hold and $d_1=d_2$, then either there is a point $r$ directly above $a$ (with no point between them) and $s$ directly to the right of $a$ (again, no point between them) and there are two blue arrows into $s$, one of them from $r$ and the other originating in the first quadrant of $a$.
+Or there is $r$ directly to the left of $a$ and $s$ directly below $a$ and again, two blue arrows into $s$, one of them from $r$ and the other originating in the third quadrant of $a$.

 So far we have assumed that the fourth quadrant of $a$ is not empty.
 We need to see what happens if it is.

 \begin{lemma} Suppose that $a$ is isolated and the second and fourth quadrant are empty, while first is not.
 Then the half-line $(x(a),\infty)\times \{y(a)\}$ contains points of $X$.
 Let $s$ be such point that is closest to $a$.
 Also, the half-line $\{x(a)\}\times (y(a),\infty)$ contains points of $X$.
 Let $r$ be such point that is closest to $a$.
 Then $(r,s)$ is a red arrow and there is a point $r'\neq r$ such that $(r',s)$ is a red arrow and $\{r,r'\}$ is an increasing pair.